Log-optimal (d+2)-configurations in d-dimensions: Introduction and main result

 The {\em Newton potential} ($h(t)=(1-t)^{-d/2+1}$), and more generally the {\em Riesz potential} ($h(t)=(1-t)^{-s/2}$) , as well as the {\em Gaussian potential} ($h(t)=e^{\alpha t}$, $\alpha>0$) have been well studied in the literature (see \cite{SK}).
 The {\em logarithmic potential} $-\log (1-t)$ is the limiting case of the Riesz potential as $s\to 0$.
 All of these potentials are absolutely monotone potentials, i.e. $h^{(k)}(t)\geq 0$, for all $k=1,2,\dots$.
 The {\em regular simplex} ($N=d+1$) and the {\em cross polytope} ($N=2d$) are the only known classes of configurations that minimize the logarithmic energy for all $d$; actually, they are {\em universally optimal configurations}, namely they minimize the energy for all absolutely monotone potentials $h$ (see \cite[Table 1]{CK}).
 Another (infinite) class of universally optimal configurations is the so-called {\em isotropic spaces}, for which $d=q(q^2+q+1)$ and $N=(q+1)(q^3+1)$, where $q$ is a power of a prime number.
 All other known optimal configurations in the literature, even when the interacting potential $h$ is fixed, have particular values of the dimension $d$ and the cardinality $N$.

-The goal of this article is to classify all relative minima for the logarithmic energy for the class of $N=d+2$ points on $\mathbb{S}^{d-1}$, $d\geq 2$, and in particular, determine the log-optimal energy configuration for this class.
-The following is our main theorem.

-\begin{theorem} Up to orthogonal transform, every relative minimum of the logarithmic energy $E_{\log} (X)$ of $d+2$ points on $\mathbb{S}^{d-1}$ consists of two regular simplexes of cardinality $m\geq n>1$, $m+n=d+2$, such that these simplexes are orthogonal to each other.
-The global minimum occurs when $m=n$ if $d$ is even and $m=n+1$ otherwise. \end{theorem} \begin{remark} While the original problem of finding log-optimal configurations on the sphere, sometimes referred to as {\em Whyte's problem} (see \cite{W}), was posed in 1952, few advances have been made throughout the years.
+While the original problem of finding log-optimal configurations on the sphere, sometimes referred to as {\em Whyte's problem} (see \cite{W}), was posed in 1952, few advances have been made throughout the years.
 That the regular simplex is a log-optimal configuration follows from the classical arithmetic-geometric mean inequality.
 Kolushev and Yudin \cite{KY}, using analytic methods derived in 1997 that the cross-polytope (the $2d$ intersection points of the coordinate axes and the unit sphere) minimizes the logarithmic energy.
 In 1996 Andreev \cite{A} proved that the regular icosahedron is a log-optimal configuration.
-Subsequently, in 2007 Cohn and Kumar \cite{CK} showed all these to be universally optimal configurations (ones that minimize all absolutely monotone potential).
+Subsequently, in 2007 Cohn and Kumar \cite{CK} showed all these to be universally optimal configurations (ones that minimize all absolutely monotone potentials).
 The first non-universally optimal case of $d+2$ points on $\mathbb{S}^{d-1}$ for $d=3$ was resolved in 2002 (see \cite{DLT}) and the cases $d=4$ and $d=5$ were derived in 2016 (see \cite{D}).